errordube/errordube/README.md

-# Aditya Dube - Data Science & Analytics Enthusiast
+# Aditya Dube (Adi) - Data Science & Analytics Enthusiast

 Welcome to my GitHub!
 I'm Aditya, currently pursuing a Master's in Data Science and Analytics at Grand Valley State University.
 With a passion for machine learning, data analysis, and technology, I'm dedicated to leveraging data to drive insightful decisions and innovation.
 Let's connect!